Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Higher-algebra of dense 2-holonomies/2-monodromies

-between the 2-graph states restricted to $\mathbb{G}^{u_{1234}}$, where $u_{1234}$ is the degeneracy intersection around the central vertex of $\Gamma_+$.
-Given holonomy-density, these extend to the natural transformation $\beta$.

-\begin{rmk} In the undeformed case, $\beta$ can be constructed as the natural isomorphism between the direct image functors of sheaves induced by the two ways $(\mathbb{G}^{\Delta_i})^{\times 4}\rightarrow\mathbb{G}^{\Gamma+}$ in which the decorated 2-simplices can be glued into decorations on $\Gamma_+$; see fig. \ref{fig:interchanger}.
+\begin{rmk} Geometrically, $\beta$ witnesses the equivalence between the two ways in which the decorated 2-simplices on $\coprod_{i=1}^4{\Delta_i}$ can be glued onto $\Gamma_+$; see fig. \ref{fig:interchanger}.
 Hence, \textbf{Definition \ref{intch}} is saying that each such trisection in a 2-graph is assigned a natural interchange isomorphism $\beta$. \end{rmk}

 This isomorphism $\beta$ witnesses the equivalence between the two valid ways of constructing holonomy-dense 2-graph states in $\C_q(\mathbb{G}^{\Gamma_+})$; since the deformed products of 2-graph states are used in the construction, the data of the interchanger $\beta$ will also depend on $q$.
 We say $\C_q(\mathbb{G}^{\Gamma_+})$ \textbf{holonomy-dense} if the above functors $\C_q(\mathbb{G}^{\coprod_{i=1}^4\Delta_i})^+\rightarrow \C_q(\mathbb{G}^{\Gamma_+})$ are equivalences.